Donate

 critical parent

 “Mom, whenever I clean, you just notice what I missed or didn’t do good enough!”
-I can still remember one of my kids saying that, and how discouraging it was to me.
+I still remember one of my kids saying that and how discouraging it was.
 It was a reckoning moment.
-I didn’t want to be a critical parent.
+I didn’t want to be a critical parent, but I didn’t know how to stop being so critical.

-In my early years of parenting I felt totally stuck in negative, overly critical parenting, often nagging my kids to “get it right.”
-But God has been wonderfully faithful, and my journey in learning to look for the good in people and situations has ended up encouraging my kids, and many parents.
+In my early years of parenting, I felt totally stuck in negative, overly critical parenting, often nagging my kids to “get it right.”
+But God has been wonderfully faithful!
+My journey in “learning to look for the good” in people and situations has ended up encouraging both my kids and many parents.

-You probably have your own unhelpful parenting challenge.
+You may have your own unhelpful parenting challenge.
 Mine was critical parenting.
 I hope you’ll be encouraged and equipped through my story of hope.

 Looking for the good in situations certainly didn’t come naturally to me.
-In both high school and college I was told by friends, “You’re the most sarcastic person I know.”
+Friends told me in high school and college, “You’re the most sarcastic person I know.”
 I also had a finely tuned ability to find what was wrong and then tell people how they should fix it.

 This didn’t change when I had a family of my own.
 I was hard on myself and hard on Jim and the kids.
 I felt I had been born with a critical, perfectionistic personality that I would be stuck with for life.

-I read a book that told me that this negative/perfectionistic parent personality type, combined with a spontaneous, disorganized child (I had 3 of them), was the most challenging combination.
+I read a book that told me that a negative/perfectionistic parent (me) personality type, who is trying to parent a spontaneous, disorganized child (I had 3 of them), was the most challenging combination.
 I thought, “At least I feel validated in how hard parenting is for me!”
-Given all I was learning, I had good reason to feel like this pattern was so ingrained it wouldn’t change.
+I had good reason to feel like this pattern was so ingrained it wouldn’t change.

 At times I was tempted to give up and resign myself to critical parenting, but I felt like the Lord posed the question: